This post may contain affiliate links. Please read my disclosure policy.

 Each box of 6 dumplings included two shrimp/seafood dumplings, two pork and two vegetable (broccoli we think).
 The pork and vegetable dumplings were my favorite.
 To tell them apart, one variety is topped with white sesame seeds, another with black, and the third with a combination of black and white seeds.

-This is not my usual food styling process – haha – but was enjoyed greatly none the less!
+This is not my usual food styling process – haha – but our Chinese street food was enjoyed greatly none the less!

 To eat the dumplings we found it easiest to bite off a top corner and slurp out most of the broth.
 Then you can bite the dumpling in half or shove the whole thing in your mouth if it’s big enough!
 Do soup dumplings live up to the hype?
 Oh … without a doubt, they are fantastic.
 Most of the dumplings I’ve seen in the US, or on blogs, are just steamed.
 The crispy bottom on these dumplings sealed the deal for me so if I ever get the chance to make them at home, I will try browning the twisted end as they did in Shanghai.